Linamvarain/AICovid/README.md

+# AICovid

-# AICovid detecting COVID-19 with Chest X-Rays using ResNet-18 CNN with Pytorch
+Detecting COVID-19 with Chest X-Rays using ResNet-18 CNN with Pytorch

 # Installation
 Please refer to install.md for installation.